 How CBD works

-All cannabinoids produce effects in the body by interacting with cannabinoid receptors, which form part of the endocannabinoid system.
+All cannabinoids produce effects in the body by interacting with cannabinoid receptors, which form part of the

 The body produces two receptors: